A leader in Indigenous education

-The Wollotuka Institute is guided by the teachings of our Nguraki (Elders/cultural mentors) whose widoms are respected and honoured.
-Our Nguraki and Community played a pivotal role in shaping and developing a locally defined set of Cultural Standards which reflect and embrace the cultural essence t
+The Wollotuka Institute is guided by the teachings of our Nguraki (Elders/cultural mentors) whose wisdom are respected and honoured.
+Our Nguraki and community played a pivotal role in shaping and developing a locally defined set of Cultural Standards which reflect and embrace the cultural essence.

 The World Indigenous Nations Higher Education Consortium (WINHEC) was established in August 2002 at the World Indigenous Peoples Conference on Education (WIPCE) in Alberta, Canada.
 WINHEC’s aim is to bring professionals together to achieve common goals through higher education.